lordfeck/burnsrv_ts/util/burnsrv_setup/README.md

 Run `./setup.sh`

+Call `./setup.sh -h` to see all options.

 ### setup2.sh

-Setup script intended for the x-gene machine.
+Setup script intended for the x-gene (ARM) machine.

 * Handles copying of files without any installation or preinstallation checks
 * By default will attempt to install an ARM-compiled libnginx-mod-rtmp